markdflores/GMSHTutorials/readMe.txt

 Objective:
 The primary objective of using GMSH is to create a discretized model of any surface or volume.
 However, there is a lot of difficulty in creating meshes that required a lot of coding.
 Many of the “.geo” files have simple geometries and some have more intensive coding.

+Updates: 6/24/2016
+1) Additions: mode_I_crack.geo and wierzbicki.geo
+1.1) mode_I_crack.geo and wierzbicki.geo have not been tested for composites.
+The code is there to test it.
+Only solid isotropic elastic materials have been studied.

 Updates: 6/23/2016
 1) Deletion: fep-composites.geo, fep-solid-composites.geo, composite-hip.geo.
 1.1) Reason: holeinaplate is a combination of all of them.